 In 1909, Toch won Vienna's Mozart Prize for Musical Composition, which came with a scholarship to study at the Frankfurt Conservatory.
 But he arrived in Frankfurt only to find that his instructors were more interested in learning from him!
 Thus he began teaching.

 Eventually, he was offered a teaching position in New York and was able to affiliate himself with an American publishing company.
-But Hitler's anti-Semitic laws had made Toch's German royalty agency abandon his previous works.
+But Hitler's anti-Semitic laws had forced Toch's German royalty agency abandon to his previous works.

 Toch's next great creative period began in 1948 when he returned to composition with a renewed sense of purpose.
 Over the following fifteen years, he composed a total of seven symphonies, of which the third was awarded the Pulitzer Prize in 1956.
-He finished his final opera Scheherazade: The Last Tale shortly before he passed away in Santa Monica in 1964.
+He finished his final opera Scheherazade: The Last Tale, shortly before he died in Santa Monica in 1964.